-MVP can be built in different ways and forms.
-Among the most common types of minimum viable product there are:
+MVPs can come in different forms.
+The most common types of minimum viable product are the following:

-Mockups are like wireframes but more… alive.
-Yes, they look more realistic and resemble your final product to a greater extent.
-The features, navigation, design, and even colors reflect a future model of your project.
+Mockups are like wireframes but more alive.
+They look more realistic and resemble your final product to a greater extent.
+The features, navigation, design, and even colors reflect the future product.
 You can also build an interactive mockup to show your app features in action.
 Creating a mockup is a great way to define the user flow and improve it before the first line of code is even written.

-A landing page is also a great idea if you want to build a successful product.
-It is a relatively simple and pretty cheap tool, which performs a lot of functions.
-With a landing page you can present your project and its main idea, emphasizing the key elements and enormous benefits, attract your first customers and even collect money.
+Creating a landing page is also a great idea if you want to build a successful product.
+It is a relatively simple and pretty cheap way to get user feedback about your idea.
+With a landing page you can present your project to the public, emphasizing its key elements and benefits and attracting your first customers.
 It is an affordable way to demonstrate your product, get users’ feedback, and attract investors.

-Prototypes are supposed to show feasibility of the projects.
-It is a rapidly built version of product with only basic features and functions.
-It takes some time and money to create one, but it can bring truly valuable results.
-In comparison with the options above, prototype is really visual product, which demonstrates the main idea and purpose of the project along with basic interactive functionalities and initial insights into it.
-Prototypes allow users to experience the product and therefore are meant to gather valuable user feedbacks.
+Prototypes are supposed to show the feasibility of the projects.
+It is a rapidly built version of a product with only basic features and functions.
+It takes some time and money to create a prototype, but it can bring many valuable results.
+In comparison with the other options we mentioned, a prototype is the most realistic type of an MVP.
+Prototypes allow users to experience the product, so the team can gather valuable user feedback.

 Defining the problem

 MVP as well as your final product has to provide a solution to a problem you want to solve.
-There must be some goal your project pursues, the reason why you want create it, as well as its ability to be useful and provide satisfaction to customers.
+There must be some goal for your project, the reason why you want to create a product, as well as its ability to be useful for customers.

 Defining the target market

-You have to know your target audience, who your customers on the market are, and how many people can start using your product.
+You have to know your target audience, who your customers are, and how many people would potentially want to use your product.